Cognigy/Documentation/docs/ai/empower/knowledge-ai/text-extraction/text-extraction-with-advanced-parser.md

 The Advanced Parser is used when `.preset_ca` is appended to the file name of an uploaded file.
 For example, `cognigy.preset_ca.pdf`, where `cognigy` is the initial file name, `.preset_ca` is the preset to apply the text extraction, and `.pdf` is the file extension.

+### Cognigy.AI 4.71 and earlier

+The Advanced Parser is used as the Alternative Chunk strategy and only for PDF files.
+The Advanced Parser is applied when `cognigy.preset_uiolc_ls.pdf` is appended to the file name of an uploaded file.
+For example, `cognigy.preset_uiolc_ls.pdf`, where `cognigy` is the initial file name, `.preset_uiolc_ls` is the preset to apply the Alternative Chunk Strategy, and `.pdf` is the file extension.
+For more information, read [Alternative Chunk Strategy](../pdf.md#alternative-chunk-strategy).

 ## Metadata